invenia/blog/_posts/JuliaLangFeatures.md

 ### How does this work?
 Closures return singleton objects, with the directly referenced closed variables as fields.
 All our public fields/methods are directly referenced.
-But our private fields (e.g `age`, `quack`) is not directly referenced, but are closed over other methods that use them.
+But our private fields (e.g `age`, `quack`) are not directly referenced, but are closed over other methods that use them.

 #### So we can actually see those private methods and fields via accessing the public method closures